Skip to main content

 Marine pollution due to vessel maintenance and paint washing is currently one of the most critical environmental issues.
 These practices are releasing wastewater containing biocides, heavy metals and microplastics, resulting in problems and expenses for marina operators.
 Additionally, the washing process uses valuable drinking water.

-In this demo we aim to perform sustainable vessel washing, capturing dangerous sea pollutants and re-using the water, thereby saving up to a million litres of drinking water /year, which is particularly important in dry areas of freshwater scarcity.
+In this demo, we aim to treat wastewater coming from marina vessel washing, capturing dangerous sea pollutants and ensuring they are disposed of using proper waste management techniques.
 Partnerships are considered with private marina owners, government marina operators, yacht clubs, and sustainable boating tourism operators.

 Inputs

-Underwater drone equipped with a camera and a microplastic sampling unit
+Underwater drone, equipped with a camera for megalitter monitoring and a microplastic sampling unit

 5 zero-waste cosmetic marbles workshops